 Note: You must power cycle your devices to apply any changes made to a corporate directory’s settings.

-At this time, corporate directories are only supported on Polycom, Snom, and Cisco SPA devices.
+At this time, corporate directories are only supported on Cisco MPP, Cisco SPA, Polycom, Snom, VTech, and Yealink devices.
 All other devices need to be set up manually per the manufacturer’s specifications.

 Corporate Directory Settings